gandtea/Udemy_Python_4_DS_-_ML/README.md

-# Udemy_Python_4_DS_-_ML
+# Udemy Course
-Jupyter Notebooks and other files from Udemy's 'Python for Data Science and Machine Learning'
+## Python for Data Science and Machine Learning

+This repository contains my Jupyter Notebooks and files that I created whilst completing this course.